lee-hanhee/music-timeline/README.md

 ## About

+MusicLine is a collaborative music timeline application that leverages the Spotify API for song data and playback.
+The system architecture follows a modern full-stack approach with Next.js serving both the frontend React application and backend API routes.

-MusicLine is a full-stack web application that allows users to create and share a collaborative music timeline.
-Users can search for songs using the Spotify API, add them to a shared timeline, and add songs to their Spotify playlists.
-MusicLine provides a social experience for music discovery and sharing, with user-specific timelines and a unique "throwback" feature that surfaces past musical selections.
+The application flow begins with users authenticating via Spotify OAuth to gain access to playlist features.
+Users can search for songs using the Spotify API, with results displayed in real-time.
+Selected songs are added to a shared timeline stored in a Supabase PostgreSQL database.

+The timeline interface displays songs chronologically with user avatars, album artwork, and playback controls.
+Users can filter the timeline by date ranges or view user-specific timelines.
+A weekly song reveal system adds engagement by making newly added songs visible only after a countdown timer expires.
+The throwback feature randomly surfaces older songs to encourage rediscovery.

+Data flows from the Spotify API through server-side API routes to protect authentication credentials, while the frontend handles state management and UI interactions.
+The application prioritizes a responsive, modern interface with animations and sleek design elements, making it accessible across devices.

 ## Features